xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-Now we're going to export the IPA from archive created by the bot on the build by adding the command `xcrun xcodebuild` to the `build` lane.
-Additionally, we're going to upload the IPA to iTunes Connect using Fastlane [deliver](https://github.com/fastlane/deliver).
-See below:
+Now we're going to export the IPA from the archive created by the bot during the integration by running the command `xcrun xcodebuild` to the `build` lane.
+Additionally, we're going to upload the IPA to iTunes Connect using Fastlane [deliver](https://github.com/fastlane/deliver) tool.
+See details below:

 {% highlight ruby %}

-lane :build do
+lane :after_integration do
   plistFile = './MyApp-Info.plist'

   # ...